fwmiller/roadrunner64/README.md

 # Roadrunner64

-Roadrunner64 is a 64-bit operating system.
-It runs on Intel machines with support for 64-bit.
+Roadrunner64 is an operating system for Intel machines with support for 64-bit addressing and data types.
 The kernel is single-threaded and boots the processor into 64-bit long mode with a flat memory model and no virtual addressing or memory protection.
 There is support for a simple command line interface.

 An ATA driver has been added for access to the QEMU virtual machine image as the primary hard drive.
 A list of the storage devices connected